Table of Contents

 Since all Alfa Laval centrifugal separators have sludge ejection as a built-in feature, this eliminates labor related to filter media replacement.
 The automation of these centrifugal separators makes these separation machines highly desirable for continuous, reliable production requirements.

-Alfa Laval centrifugal separators eliminate the cost related to filter media and associated labor to replace the same.
+Alfa Laval centrifugal separators eliminate the cost of filter media and associated labor to replace the same.
 The only cost related to these centrifugal machines is the power required to drive the electric motor.

 Therefore, centrifugal separators offer tremendous savings in operating costs.